zephyrproject-rtos/zephyr/samples/subsys/mgmt/hawkbit/README.rst

    hawkbit run

 And then wait.
 The board will ping the server, check if there are any new updates, and then download the update you've just created.
-If everyting goes fine the message ``Image flashed successfully, you can reboot now`` will be printed on the terminal.
+If everything goes fine the message ``Image flashed successfully, you can reboot now`` will be printed on the terminal.